-From the 1st June 2019, we will no longer be charging tenants an administration fee.
-Instead, tenants will pay a holding deposit which will be used to secure the property prior to signing your tenancy agreement.
-The holding deposit will be used as a contribution towards the first months/quarters rent.
-Leydon Lettings will provide tenants will clear information about how the holding deposit will be used from the 1st June 2019.
+Since the 1st June 2019, there is no longer a charge for administration.
+Instead, tenants pay a holding deposit which is used to secure the property prior to signing your tenancy agreement.
+The holding deposit is used as a contribution towards the first months/quarters rent.

 Moving InBefore you move in, it is important you complete a few checks.
 If you are responsible for organising the bills for your tenancy, it is important this is done at the very start of your tenancy, even if you do not move in immediately; e.g. if you pay a discounted summer rent and do not move in until September, bills should still be set up from the first day of your tenancy which is likely to be the 1st July.
 Utility companies may charge out-of-contract rates if you do not set up an account on time.

 Students are also exempt from paying Council tax but you must notify the Council and confirm your student status.
 More information can be found on the Council website.